A dead-simple weekly review strategy for Christians who want to get more done. Follow this step-by-step plan to more intentionally steward your weeks.

 I ask and answer these 4 reflection questions in my journal, praying as I write.

-• What’s still on my mind?
-How can I capture it somewhere to get it off my mind?
+- Knots: What’s still on my mind?
+What’s the next action I need to take to get it off my mind?

 Finally, I spend some time thanking God for the previous week and asking for His help in the week to come.

-Then I go into the weekend with a clear mind and a light heart.
+Then, I go into the weekend with a clear head and a light heart.
 It’s a great feeling.

 Follow this plan for a few weeks and you will find yourself thinking more clearly and feeling less rushed.